Kennedy-Waita41/HALI-Care.-Microsoft/api/readme.md

 1. **master.inc.php**:
 2. **auth.inc.php**

+## Response Format
+Every request made to this api receives a response in the form
+ `{status: OK, message : value}`
+ `status`: the Status of the response.
+It will be `OK` when successful and something else otherwise.
+ `message`: the human understandable error message if `status` is not `OK` and string or object value when `status` is `OK`.

 ## Hali Command line tool
  The hali command line tool helps in creating different files following the convention and the directory structure of the Hali app.